 The Polk Audio T15 bookshelf speakers are easily the most cost-effective speakers we’ve seen if the ‘cost’ you want to put in ‘effect’ is minimal.
 It’s true that the bass doesn’t leave too much room for the other frequencies to shine, but this isn’t the result of the mids and highs being bad.
 On the contrary, they’re no less than average sounding for this price, but the exceptional bass can make them out to seem that way.

-Polk Audio is a reputable and beloved audio device manufacturer known for its wide selection of speakers that span the entire price spectrum.
+Polk Audio is a reputable and beloved audio device producer known for its wide selection of speakers that span the whole price spectrum.
 Still, while their high-end speakers are magnificent, one of their biggest strengths is sparing no expenses to make their affordable outings the best they could possibly be.

 And we can think of no example that better illustrates this point than the T15 bookshelf speakers.
 So read on if you want to know just how remarkable these affordable speakers can be.